LumoSQL

 LumoSQL is compliant with the mandatory privacy and security requirements of legislation based on Article 7 and Article 8 of the EU Charter of Fundamental Rights.
 Many countries outside Europe have similar legislation.
 SQLite cannot offer this, and yet is used at enormous scale for handling personal data within the EU and these other countries.

 When LumoSQL becomes a readily-available option just like SQLite, this will have implications for almost all mobile phone users, motor vehicles, web browsers and many other kinds of embedded software.
-Such software will then have a database which:
+This software will then have a database which:

 LumoSQL provides new features for SQLite: